Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-concordia.rst

 Services may be refused or ceased to anyone or everyone for any reason at any time.

 Access to the site is conditional on your acceptance of the attached privacy guidelines.
-These specifically address the storage of encrypted personal data, by yourself, as part of the interactions recommended by this SIte.
+These specifically address the storage of encrypted personal data, by yourself, as part of the interactions recommended by this Site.

 This Site has no relationships with the Social Media sites such as Discord and Telegram.